Madeleine Albright: Youth and young adulthood in the United States

 While home in Denver from Wellesley, Korbel worked as an intern for The Denver Post.
 There she met Joseph Albright.
 He was the nephew of Alicia Patterson, owner of Newsday and wife of philanthropist Harry Frank Guggenheim.
 Korbel converted to the Episcopal Church at the time of her marriage.
 The couple were married in Wellesley in 1959, shortly after her graduation.
 They lived in Rolla, Missouri, while Joseph completed his military service at nearby Fort Leonard Wood.
 During this time, Albright worked at The Rolla Daily News.

 The couple moved to Joseph's hometown of Chicago, Illinois, in January 1960.
 Joseph worked at the Chicago Sun-Times as a journalist, and Albright worked as a picture editor for Encyclopædia Britannica.
 The following year, Joseph Albright began work at Newsday in New York City, and the couple moved to Garden City on Long Island.
 That year, she gave birth to twin daughters, Alice Patterson Albright and Anne Korbel Albright.
 The twins were born six weeks premature and required a long hospital stay.
 As a distraction, Albright began Russian language classes at Hofstra University in the Village of Hempstead nearby.

 In 1962, the family moved to Washington, D.C., where they lived in Georgetown.
 Albright studied international relations and continued in Russian at the Paul H. Nitze School of Advanced International Studies, a division of Johns Hopkins University in the capital.

 Joseph's aunt Alicia Patterson died in 1963, and the Albrights returned to Long Island with the notion of Joseph taking over the family newspaper business.
 Albright gave birth to another daughter, Katharine Medill Albright, in 1967.
 She continued her studies at Columbia University's Department of Public Law and Government.
 (It was later renamed as the political science department, and is located within the School of International and Public Affairs.)
-She earned a certificate in Russian from the Russian Institute (now Harriman Institute), an M.A. and a PhD, writing her master's thesis on the Soviet diplomatic corps and her doctoral dissertation on the role of journalists in the Prague Spring of 1968.
+She earned a certificate in Russian from the Russian Institute (now Harriman Institute), an MA and a PhD, writing her master's thesis on the Soviet diplomatic corps and her doctoral dissertation on the role of journalists in the Prague Spring of 1968.
 She also took a graduate course given by Zbigniew Brzezinski, who later became her boss at the U.S. National Security Council.